Skip to content

 What Deribit is

 Ninety-plus percent of all crypto options volume runs through Deribit.
-That is not a marketing claim — it is a market structure fact verified by CoinGecko options data and cross-referenced by institutional desks globally.
-The BTC and ETH implied volatility surfaces published from Deribit's order book are the benchmark every serious derivatives desk in the industry uses to price options, structure hedges, and calculate risk.
-When competing platforms claim crypto options capability, they are pricing off Deribit's data.
+That is not a marketing claim — it is a market structure fact verified by CoinGecko options data and cross-referenced by pro desks globally.
+The BTC and ETH implied vol surfaces from Deribit's order book are the benchmark every serious options desk uses to price options, structure hedges, and calculate risk.
+When rival platforms claim crypto options capability, they are pricing off Deribit's data.

-In August 2025, Coinbase completed the $2.9 billion acquisition of Deribit, the largest deal in crypto industry history.
-Deribit continues to operate as an independent platform under Coinbase ownership, with existing product, fee structures, and registration maintained in Panama.
-The acquisition gives Deribit a Nasdaq-listed parent company with US regulatory relationships — a change in ownership structure that improves counterparty risk perception for institutional traders without altering the trading experience.
+In August 2025, Coinbase completed the $2.9 billion acquisition of Deribit — the largest deal in crypto industry history.
+Deribit continues to operate as an independent platform under Coinbase ownership.
+The product, fee structure, and Panama registration are unchanged.
+The purchase gives Deribit a Nasdaq-listed parent with US legal ties.
+That improves party risk perception for pro traders without changing the trading experience.
 As of Q3 2025, Deribit reported over $60 billion in open interest and $185 billion in July 2025 volume alone.
 See Deribit's open interest on PerpFinder.

 Security and proof of reserves

-Deribit experienced a hot wallet compromise in November 2020 that cost approximately $28 million — covered in full from company funds with no user losses.
+Deribit experienced a hot wallet breach in November 2020, costing about $28 million.
+The exchange covered it in full from company funds.
+No user losses occurred.
 The Block reported the incident and the resolution.
 No major breach has occurred since.
-The Coinbase acquisition in 2025 added a publicly traded, SEC-reporting parent entity to the ownership structure, which provides a new layer of financial accountability over the operating company.
+The Coinbase purchase in 2025 added a publicly traded, SEC-reporting parent entity.
+That creates a new layer of financial checks over the operating company.

 Deribit does not publish Merkle tree Proof of Reserves in the same format as Binance or Bybit.
-The exchange's reserve verification relies on the Coinbase audit and balance sheet disclosure framework, given the acquisition.
-Traders who require independent PoR verification should note this distinction versus competitors like OKX or Bybit that publish monthly Merkle tree audits.
+Reserve proof relies on the Coinbase audit and balance sheet disclosure framework.
+Traders who require independent PoR checks should note this versus OKX or Bybit, which publish monthly Merkle tree audits.

 Registered in Panama since 2016.
 No FCA, CFTC, or MAS licenses.
 US and Canadian residents are not accepted.